 Oh, dear aluminum foil.
 I am afraid that in my home I may have held on a little too tightly.

 Aluminum foil is easy.
-I use it in the kitchen to cover dishes that don’t have lids.
+I use it in the kitchen to cover dishes that don't have lids.
 It holds food on the barbecue.
-And it makes food preparation and clean up super easy when camping.
-Who doesn’t wrap something up and shove it in the campfire coals?
-As the camping season began and I pulled out my camping menus, I realized how much I was dependent on that convenient metal foil.
+And it makes food preparation and clean-up super easy when camping.
+Who doesn't wrap something up and shove it in the campfire coals?
+As the camping season began and I pulled out my camping menus, I realized how much I was dependent on that convenient aluminum foil.

 Sigh.
 I suppose it was time to take another look.

 When I gear up to do some investigative research, the teacher in me always feels like singing, “Let’s start at the very beginning… a very good place to start”.
 So I decided the first thing I needed to do was find out how aluminum foil was made.
 That seems to be a great way to discover if I should be eating something, so why not apply the same rule here?

 I discovered that during the process of making aluminum foil various oils are sprayed on it to keep it from sticking in the roll.
 That made me feel a bit uneasy.
 And like I had missed something a little too obvious.

 Aside from that, they pretty much just flatten huge sheets of purified aluminum.
 For fun, you can check out an educational video of how aluminum foil is made by visiting this episode of How It’s Made on Youtube.